shivampatanwar/expense-tracker-demo/README.md

 - 📌 **Note:** The server will respond **50 seconds** after the first request due to initial cold start delays.

+## 📂 Client Folder Structure

+    The following structure represents the organization of the frontend (client) directory:

 ## 📌 Features
 - User registration and login